BXYMartin/Python-IrradPy/README.md

         Number of Files to be downloaded simutanously. connection_num : Optional[int]
         Number of Connections for each file to be downloaded simutanously.

+    #clearskypy.model.timeseries_builder:
+    timedef: list [(start time , end time)], optional — specify the start time(s) and end time(s) of the location(s) of interest.
+    time_delta: integer, optional — specify the temporal resolution of the time series in minutes
+    num_station: integer, compulsory - specify the station number of interest. if timedef less than num_station, timeseries_builder will expand it for every station.

+    #clearskypy.model.clearSkyRadiation_MAC2.py && clearskypy.model.clearSkyRadiation_REST2v5.py:

+    latitudes: numpy.ndarray, float, compulsory — Define the latitude(s) of the location(s) of interest, size must match longitudes.
+    longitudes: numpy.ndarray, float, compulsory — De- fine the longitude(s) of the location(s) of interest, size must match latitudes.
+    elevations: numpy.ndarray, float, compulsory — De- fine the elevation(s) of the location(s) of interest, size must match lats.
+    time: numpy.ndarry of dtype ̄‘datetime64[m]’, compulsory — Define the time series desired.
+    dataset_dir: Union[string, Path], optional — Define the location of the dataset of downloaded and merged data.

 ```

 #### Run Package From Shell